 How would you deal with the following situation?

 Tom, a member of the project team, is an average performer.
-His skills are not outstanding, but not poor.
+His skills are not outstanding, but they are not poor.
 Recently, he’s started arriving late for the team meetings that are held every Wednesday.

 Although he usually doesn’t contribute much, his tardiness still affects the team.
 What would you do if you were Tom’s project manager?